 Also, the data process is often indispensable for collaborating with outside organizations such as suppliers, business partners, or governmental oversight agencies.

 One important application of data in today’s IT environment is in providing access to data stored on legacy systems such as mainframes.
 For example, modern big data analytics environments such as Hadoop usually are not natively compatible with mainframe data.
 A good solution will bridge that gap, making an organization’s valuable legacy data available for use with today’s popular business intelligence applications.

 A variety of approaches, both manual and automated, have historically been used for data integration.
 Most solutions today make use of some form of the ETL (extract, transform, load) methodology.

 As the name implies, ETL works by extracting data from its host environment, transforming it into some standardized format, and then loading it into a destination system for use by applications running on that system.
 The transform step usually includes a cleansing process that attempts to correct errors and deficiencies in the data before it is loaded into the destination system.

 Advantages of a dedicated solution

 Historically, integration has often been performed in an ad hoc manner by individuals charged with producing reports based on data from different systems or applications.
 But when manual processes are used, or even if several generic software tools are cobbled together to complete the task, extracting needed information from disparate streams of data in a timely fashion can be extremely time-consuming, difficult, and error-prone.

 A well-designed data integration solution, such as Precisely Connect, will automate the process, and allow the creation of blended datasets without manual coding or tuning.
-Connect software provides connectivity between a wide variety of sources (including mainframes, Databricks, Snowflake, etc) and can even be used to optimize other data integration solutions.
+Connect software provides connectivity between a wide variety of sources (including mainframes, Databricks, Snowflake, etc) and can even be used to optimize other integration solutions.